 6. Anxiety and Depression

-Many of the conditions above can trigger mood disorders such as anxiety and depression.
+Many of the conditions above can cause you to feel anxiousness or experience depression.
 Difficulty falling asleep, staying asleep, or having fitful nights where you feel even more exhausted come morning are hallmarks of these psychological issues.
-An astounding 90% of people with depression experience insomnia, and the persistent worrying and tension associated with anxiety can keep you up all night as you are plagued by thoughts about the past, present, or future that are beyond your control.
+An astounding 90% of people with depression experience insomnia.
+The persistent worrying and tension associated with anxiety can keep you up all night as you are plagued by thoughts about situations beyond your control.

 How to Overcome Insomnia and Promote Restful Sleep

-Now the good news: insomnia does not have to be a lifelong struggle!
-Once you’ve figured out the root cause of your insomnia, you can work on incorporating some of the following diet and lifestyle strategies for promoting better-quality, more restful sleep.
+Now the good news: people with insomnia are not doomed to a lifelong struggle!
+Once you’ve figured out the root cause of your insomnia, you can work on incorporating some of the following strategies for promoting better-quality, more restful sleep.